malevolentshryne/GSoC_QMLHEP_2025/README.md

 The evaluation comprises the following four tasks:

 - **Task I**: Quantum Computing Part: Implement Some Basic Quantum Operations.
+  - I implemented the circuits as asked in the task, using PennyLane.

 - **Task II**: Classical Graph Neural Network: Training classical GNNs on Quark-Gluons dataset.
+  - The two architectures I chose were:
+    - A custom architecture comprising of GCNN and GAT layers.
+I achieved a validation ROC-AUC score of 0.85 and a training ROC-AUC of 0.8458.
+    - ParticleNet - The ParticleNet architecture given in the paper (https://arxiv.org/abs/1902.08570), achieved a validation ROC-AUC of 0.85 and a training ROC-AUC of 0.8495.

 - **Task III**: My opinion on Quantum Computing.
+  - I've shared my thoughts and experiences with quantum machine learning, including personal experiences.

 - **Task IX**: Training Classical KAN and discussing potential ideas for a Quantum KAN architecture.
+  - I implemented Efficient KAN (https://github.com/Blealtan/efficient-kan) and BSRBF KAN (https://arxiv.org/abs/2406.11173), achieving a test F1 score of 0.9819.
+  - Then, I explained the potential ideas for a Quantum KAN architecture:
+    - Quantum Chebyshev KAN using block encodings (https://arxiv.org/abs/2410.04435).
+    - Possibility of a Novel Quantum Fourier KAN.

+The detailed description of the task is in the notebooks.

 ## Requirements
 To run the notebooks, ensure you have the following dependencies installed:
 - Python 3.8+
 - PennyLane
 - Qiskit